wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-teams-phone-system/includes/3-manage-configure-microsoft-phone-numbers.md

 After performing the described steps, you have performed a manual number port from another operator to Microsoft.

-## Create request to convert Service number to User number or User number to service number
+## Create request to convert service number to user number or user number to service number

 Sometimes you may need to covert user numbers to service numbers or service numbers to user numbers.
 You can do this by contacting the Microsoft PSTN Service Desk.